 - Why do some ideas become influential?

-- What social environments tend to foster creative thinking?
+- What social conditions tend to foster creative thinking?

-- Across disciplines, what do influential scientists, artists, and leaders have in common?
+- Across disciplines, what do innovators have in common?